The complete HSP Framework

 Predictive interpretation

-Operating rules
+Operating rules / learned system logic

 Activation

-How quickly does the system shift into tension or protection?
+How quickly does the system shift state?

 Resource allocation

-Where do attention, energy and capacity go?
+Where do attention, energy and processing capacity go?

 System Constraints